uli-heller/vmdb2/README.md

 * mkfs (create filesystem in a partition)
 * mount (mount filesystem, teardown unmounts it automatically)

-See `simple.vmdb` for examples.
+See `pc.vmdb` and other `.vmdb` files for examples.
 Note how the file uses Jinja2 templating for value fields to get value of `--output` in the right places.
 Also note how creating a partition or mounting a filesystem assigns a "tag" that can be referenced in steps where the partition/filesystem is needed, without having to know the actual path to the device node or mount point.